 Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
 Although the exact increase depends on the insurer, data show drivers can expect a 68% hike in premiums after an at-fault accident with property damage over $2,000.

-The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
-Below, these insurers offer the cheapest car insurance rates for seniors after an accident in Nebraska.
+The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
+Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in Nebraska.

 Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |